mythril-forge/homebrew-classes/cleric/trickery/trickery.md

 Starting when you choose this domain at 1st level, you can use your action to touch a willing creature to give it advantage on Deception, Stealth, and Sleight of Hand checks.
 This blessing lasts 8 hours or until you use this feature again.

-You can use this feature a number of times equal to your Wisdom modifier (a minimum of once).
+You can use this feature a number of times equal to your Wisdom Modifier (a minimum of once).
 You regain all expended uses when you finish a long rest.

 ## Channel Divinity